pulpul-s/CameraCopy/README.md

 # CameraCopy

-A straightforward Powershell GUI tool for copying files from memory card or camera to your computer.
+A straightforward Powershell GUI tool for copying files from memory card or camera to your computer.<br><br>
+Scans the system for available volumes, filters the volume list by user keywords, checks file timestamps on source, creates a timestamped directory, copies files, checks sha256 hash, removes copied files and formats source volume.
+Does not overwrite already existing files.

 <img src="./screenshots/1.png" width="25%" alt="Main window"><br>
 <img src="./screenshots/2.png" width="500px" alt="Copy window and format confirmation">